• Skip to primary navigation

 • A square piece of thin cloth (similar to a muslin cloth where the thread count is not too close).
 Organza material is fine too, and so is linen.

-• Icing sugar (finely powdered) or cornstarch – for dusting
+• Powdered sugar - for dusting

 • An empty container – to store the dusting pouch

-• Cut the cloth into a square piece.
+Step 1: Prepare the cloth.
+Cut the cloth into a square piece.
 I did not measure the length of the cloth I used here but anything between 20 cm to 25 cm square piece will do.
 Make sure the cloth is washed, clean and completely dry.

-Gathering edges of a white cloth into a pouch
+Gathering the sides of a white cloth.

-Gathering edges of a white cloth into a pouch
+Gathering the sides of a white cloth.

 How to Store the Dusting Pouch

-A fondant dusting bag in a clear container
+A fondant dusting bag in a clear container.

 Reader Interactions